tobiasschuerg/InfluxDB-Client-for-Arduino/README.md

 }
 ```

-In case of a number of points is not always the same, set batch size to the maximum number of points and use the `flushBuffer()` method to force writing to DB.
+In case of a number of points is not always the same, set batch size to the maximum number of points and use the `flushBuffer()` function to force writing to DB.
 See [Buffer Handling](#buffer-handling-and-retrying) for more details.

 ## Buffer Handling and Retrying
 InfluxDB contains an underlying buffer for handling writing in batches and automatic retrying on server backpressure and connection failure.

-Its size is controled by the 3rd parameter of [setWriteOptions](#write-options) method:
+Its size is controled by the 3rd parameter of [setWriteOptions](#write-options) function:
 ```cpp
 // Enable messages batching
 client.setWriteOptions(WritePrecision::MS, 10, 30);
 ```
 The third parameter specifies the buffer size.
 The recommended size is at least 2 x batch size.

-State of the buffer can be determined via two methods:
+State of the buffer can be determined via two functions:
  - `isBufferEmpty()` - Returns true if buffer is empty
  - `isBufferFull()` - Returns true if buffer is full

  Full buffer can occur when there is a problem with an internet connection or the InfluxDB server is overloaded.
 In such cases, points to write remains in buffer.
 When more points are added and connection problem remains, the buffer will reach the top and new points will overwrite older points.

  Each attempt to write a point will try to send older points in the buffer.
-So, the `isBufferFull()` method can be used to skip low priority points.
+So, the `isBufferFull()` function can be used to skip low priority points.

-The `flushBuffer()` method can be used to force writing, even the number of points in the buffer is lower than the batch size.
-With the help of the `isBufferEmpty()` method a check can be made before a device goes to sleep:
+The `flushBuffer()` function can be used to force writing, even the number of points in the buffer is lower than the batch size.
+With the help of the `isBufferEmpty()` function a check can be made before a device goes to sleep:

  ```cpp
   // Check whether buffer in not empty